jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 description: This workshop will cover the...  # Required.
 level: intermediate                     # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 authors:                                # Required.
 You can add as many authors as needed
-  - John Spinella
+  - John Spinella, Steve St Jean, John Scott, Matthew Ross
 contacts:                               # Required.
 Must match the number of authors
-  - Author's email, Twitter...
+  - "@jrspinella"
-duration_minutes: 20                    # Required.
+duration_minutes: 150                    # Required.
 Estimated duration in minutes
 tags: azure policies, azure deployment environment, backstage, github advanced security, microsoft dev box, dev center, azure, github, ops, federal csu          # Required.
 Tags for filtering and searching
 #banner_url: assets/banner.jpg           # Optional.
 Should be a 1280x640px image
 #video_url: https://youtube.com/link     # Optional.
 Link to a video of the workshop